varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

   Use the specified storage backend.
 See `Storage Backend`_ section.

   This option can be used multiple times to specify multiple storage files.
-Names are referenced in logs, VCL, statistics...
-When omitted names fall back to "s0", "s1" etc.
+Name is referenced in logs, VCL, statistics, etc. If name is not specified, "s0", "s1" and so forth is used.

 -l <vsl[,vsm]>